sjn/introducing-se/docs.md

 #### Practical preparations

-*Depending on your situation, you may also want to…*
+*Depending on your situation, you may also…*

 <br>